 What are we doing about it, and how can you help?

 Rock Creek Conservancy is working with park authorities to document and cut English ivy on all the trees in the park.
 We're also educating neighbors of the park about the problem and how to cut the ivy off the trees on their property.
+Please take our pledge to remove English ivy from your property and prevent its spread.

 We are also enlisting volunteers to cut ivy off all the trees, one area at a time and one property at a time.
 This may take years, but we're confident this will free park trees from English ivy and help reduce ivy on trees throughout the area.
+Click here to let us know if you would like to volunteer.
+You can also sign up to receive our eNews listing volunteer opportunities or check our website calendar for upcoming English ivy events.

 Now, some of you may be asking why just English ivy, and not the other non-native vines, such as porcelainberry, bittersweet, and kudzu?
 The answer is simple: we can easily train people to identify English ivy, and because we have to start somewhere, including all the invasive vines would be much more complex.
-We'll get there, and we know the park and volunteers are committed to controlling those vines, too.
+We'll get there, and we know the park and volunteers are committed to controlling those vines too.

 Please join us to help save Rock Creek's trees!